 4. Does the means of distribution provide reasonable assurance that each student receives the materials annually?
-Yes \boxtimes No \square 5.
-Does the institution's distribution plan make provisions for providing these materials to students who enroll at some date after the initial distribution?
-Yes \boxtimes No \square 6.
-Are e the above materials distributed to staff and d faculty in one of the following ways? a.
+Yes ⊠ No □ 5. es the institution's distribution plan make prosome date after the initial distribution?
+Yes rovisions for providing these materials to students who enroll No 6.
+Are the above materials distributed to staff and faculty in one of the following ways? a.
 Mailed Staff: Yes ☐ No ☒ Faculty: Yes ☐ No ☒ b.
 Through campus post office boxes.
 Staff: Yes ☐ No ☒ Faculty: Yes ☐ No ⊠ C. During new employee orientation.
 Staff: Yes ⊠ No □ Faculty: Yes ⊠ No □ d. account and posted to the College website Notification is emailed to staff and facultys' Barton e-mail This process is conducted annually.
 The information is also es via the new employee orientation and a link in the 7. es the means of distribution provide reason materials annually?
 Staff: Yes  No 🗌 rable assurance that each staff and faculty member receives Faculty: Yes ⊠ No □ 8. e hired after the initial distribution? rovisions for providing these materials to staff and faculty who 9. de • nial reviews of its drug prevention program to y changes, and ensure that disciplinary sanctions are a.
-Conduct student and alcohol drug use survey.
-Yes ☐ No ☒ b.
-Conduct opinion survey of its students, staff, and faculty Students: Yes ☐ No ☒ Staff and Faculty: Yes ☐ No ☒ C. Evaluate comments obtained from a suggestudents: Yes X No estion box.
+Conduct student and alcohol drug use sur vey.
+Yes 🗌 No 🔀 b.
+Conduct opinion survey of its students, sta Students: Yes ☐ No ☒ aff, and faculty Staff and Faculty: Yes C. Evaluate comments obtained from a suggestudents: Yes X No estion box.
 Staff and Faculty: Yes ⊠ No □ d.
 Conduct focus groups.
 Students: Yes ☐ No ☒ Staff and Faculty: Yes ☐ No ☒ e.
 Conduct intercept interviews.
 Students: Yes ☐ No ☒ Staff and Faculty: Yes ☐ No ☒